CAREamics/microSplit-reproducibility/README.md

-MicroSplit is a deep learning-based computational multiplexing technique that enhances the imaging of multiple cellular structures within a single fluorescent channel, allowing faster imaging and reduced photon exposure.
+MicroSplit is a deep learning-based computational multiplexing technique that enhances the imaging of multiple cellular structures within a single fluorescent channel, allowing to image more cellular structures, image them faster, and at reduced overall light exposure.

 <p>
     <img src="img/Fig1_a.png" width="800" />